dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 ## Commonly managed apps
 Examples of commonly required or available managed apps within schools and workplaces are:

--   Intune Managed Browser
+-   Microsoft Edge

--   Microsoft Azure Information Protection Viewer
+-   Microsoft Outlook

 -   Microsoft Word, Excel, and PowerPoint

 ## How do I get managed apps?
-After you register your device with the Company Portal, there are three ways to get managed apps.
+First, you'll need to install the Company Portal and, if required, get your device managed.
+After that, there are three ways you can get managed apps.
 * Your organization automatically installs apps to your device at time of enrollment.
 To learn about enrollment, see [Enroll your device in Intune](enroll-your-device-in-Intune-android.md).
 * Your organization makes managed apps available to you in Company Portal.
 Go to the Company Portal app or website to search, view, and install these apps.
 * You install an app from the Google Play store, and then sign in to the app with your work or school account.